UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 # Using density plots to visualize distributions

-Notes: In this module we will see how to use density plots instead of histograms to represent distributions of data.
+Notes: In this slide deck, we will see how to use density plots instead of histograms to represent distributions of data.

 ---